jimken-mido/soda/versioned_docs/version-v0.17.0/examples/connectors/microsoft365/microsoft365.md

 ---
 sidebar_label: Microsoft365 Connector
 sidebar_position: 0
-description: Examples of how to use Phoenix to include Microsoft365 in automated end-to-end forensic and ediscovery workflows.
+description: Examples of how to use Phoenix to include Microsoft365 in automated end-to-end forensic and Land Rover Discovery workflows.
 ---

 # Microsoft365 Connector Examples